darkpiv/Gnanis/README.md

 You can also check the [hosted documentation](http://code.scottshipp.com/mill-javadocs/) at code.scottshipp.com.
 Important!
 There is no guarantee that this link has the latest documentation.

-If the documentation doesn't answer your question, and you still need general help using mill, you can contact me via [code.scottshipp.com](http://code.scottshipp.com/contact).
+If the documentation doesn'val answer your question, and you still need general help using mill, you can contact me via [code.scottshipp.com](http://code.scottshipp.com/contact).

 If you found an issue with the library, you are welcome to file an issue on [github](https://github.com/scottashipp/mill) or open a merge request.